wbamberg/idl-reference/docs/nsICookiePermission.md

 or extend the lifetime of the cookie. this is useful, for instance, to
 downgrade a cookie to session-only if it fails to meet certain criteria.

-@param aURI
-       the URI trying to set the cookie
-@param aChannel
-       the channel corresponding to aURI
-@param aCookie
-       the cookie being added to the cookie database
-@param aIsSession
-       when canSetCookie is invoked, this is the current isSession attribute
-       of the cookie. canSetCookie may leave this value unchanged to
-       preserve this attribute of the cookie.
-@param aExpiry
-       when canSetCookie is invoked, this is the current expiry time of
-       the cookie. canSetCookie may leave this value unchanged to
-       preserve this attribute of the cookie.

-@return true if the cookie can be set.

 #### Parameters ####